-Real Estate Agents in Orlando, Florida know that there are precautions to be taken on the job; while distancing your personal life from work can give you an added degree of protection, there are other precautions that can be taken to ensure your homes safety, find more information on home security systems.
+Real Estate Agents knows that there are precautions to be taken on the job; while distancing your personal life from work can give you an added degree of protection, there are other precautions that can be taken to ensure your homes safety, find more information on home security systems.
 Always keep in mind, no deal is worth your life and if it feels off – chances are it is, so follow your gut.

-If you’re just entering your career, or want to buckle down on security, here are a few tips to keep you safe on the job.
+If you’re just entering your career, or want to buckle down on home security, here are a few real estate agent tips to keep you safe on the job.

 - Try to keep your business hours during the day.
 Evening showings can be dangerous, especially if they’re unexpected or sudden.
-Inform clients that you only do viewings during the day, and offer to schedule them within those hours.
-Many clients, especially women, couples, or people with families will understand.
+Inform home buyers that you only do viewings during the day, and offer to schedule them within those hours.
+Many home buyers, especially women, couples, or people with families will understand.

 - Avoid going to viewings or holding an open house alone.
-Have a friend, coworker, partner, or associate accompany you on viewings, especially on trips where you’re unfamiliar with the area or if the appointment has to be late in the day.
+Have a friend, coworker, partner, or associate accompany you to the open house, especially on trips where you’re unfamiliar with the area or if the appointment has to be late in the day.

 - Keep your phone with you.
-A cellphone can be a life-saving device, especially if you find yourself in a dangerous situation.
-Download one of the many ‘Keep Safe’ apps for your phone which offer one-push panic buttons, text or phone call alerts to a specified person in your contact list providing your GPS location, find hospital locations and much more!
+A cell phone can be a life-saving device, especially if you find yourself in a dangerous situation.
+Download one of the many ‘Keep Safe’ apps for your phone which offer one-push panic buttons, text or phone call alerts to a specified person in your contact list providing GPS location of the real estate property, find hospital locations and much more!
 We also suggest to read about App Recommendations for real estate agents

-- Do not let clients ride in your car.
+- Do not let home buyers ride in your car.
 Driving requires a lot of focus, and someone with bad intentions may take advantage.
 Offer to call them a taxi or Uber instead.
-Meet them for the first time at your office, and encourage them to meet you at the property or to follow you as you tour.
+Meet them for the first time at your office, and encourage them to meet you at the real estate property or to follow you as you tour.

-- Let the client walk in front of you.
-While it may be tempting to lead the way, letting the client walk in front is safer.
+- Let the home buyer walk in front of you.
+While it may be tempting to lead the way, letting the home buyer walk in front is safer.
 Not to mention, they can feel in control while you direct from behind.
 Whether they are harmless or not, it’s a way to make them feel like they are in the captain’s seat during this big decision.

 - Carry pepper spray.
 While this method seems extreme, it can save your life if you have it on hand.
 Know how to use your ‘weapon’, and do not hesitate to use it if someone threatens or tries to attack you.

-- Verify your buyers.
-Look into your buyers identities beforehand, and run a background check.
+- Verify your home buyers.
+Look into your home buyers identities beforehand, and run a background check.
 Tools exist to make it easy for you to run their background and credit straight from your phone.
-If you have contacts with their previous agents, try asking them what kind of people they are before agreeing to a solo viewing.
+If you have contacts with their previous real estate agents, try asking them what kind of people they are before agreeing to a solo viewing.

-- Know the property.
+- Know the real estate property.
 Check exits and get a good feel for where you are before a viewing.
 This way, if you need to escape, you aren’t blindly fumbling around.